anadisharma121/WanderLust/README.md

 # It is an itinerary website
-## Technology stack used: Javascript, Express, Node.js, MongoDB, Bootstrap
+## Technology stack used: HTML, CSS, Javascript, Express.js, Next.js, MongoDB, Bootstrap